 Ages: must be turning 6 or 7 years of age during the current season

 Days: Mondays - Thursdays (2 days/week either Monday & Wednesday or Tuesday & Thursday)

 Times: 6:15pm running for 60-75 min (approximately)

-Season Start: May 5 (weather permitting)
+Season Start: First week of May (weather permitting)

-Season End: June 23 (weather permitting)
+Season End: Approximately Last week of June (weather permitting)